Accessibility and language tool guide

 Getting help if you’re worried

-You should speak to GP if:
+You should speak to your GP if:

 • wetting continues after trying advice from ERIC